-Samarla Venkata Ranga Rao (SV Ranga Rao), popularly known as S. V. R., was an actor, producer and director known for his works in Telugu and Tamil films.
+Samarla Venkata Ranga Rao (SV Ranga Rao), popularly known as S. V. R., was an actor, producer, and director known for his works in Telugu and Tamil films.
 He garnered various state, National and International honors over a career spanning 28 years.
 SV Ranga Rao is one of the finest method actors in the history of world cinema.
-He is fondly called as ‘Vishwa Nata Chakravarthi’ and permanently etched his name in the history of Indian cinema.
+He is fondly called ‘Vishwa Nata Chakravarthi’ and permanently etched his name in the history of Indian cinema.

-Early life and Film career:
+Early Life and Film Career

-Success and Recognition:
+Success and Recognition

-He couldn’t give up on his dreams of acting career, so he used to meet his friend B. A. Subba Rao once in a while.
+He couldn’t give up on his dreams of an acting career, so he used to meet his friend B. A. Subba Rao once in a while.
 His second film, ‘Mana Desam’, starring Chittoor V. Nagaiah in the lead role, was the debut movie of N. T. Rama Rao as an actor and Ghantasala as a music director.
 At this time, he got an opportunity to play the villain in the film, Palletoori Pilla.
-B. A. Subba Rao has written, produced and directed the film.
+B. A. Subba Rao has written, produced, and directed the film.
 His father expired when he was about to take a train to Chennai.
 After performing the final rites, he reached Chennai but learned that someone else replaced him.
 He continued to do minor roles in films.
 His family wasn’t supportive during this phase.
-Moreover, his relatives ridiculed him saying that only a fool would choose acting career by shunning the Government jobs.
+Moreover, his relatives ridiculed him saying that only a fool would choose an acting career by shunning the Government jobs.
 His wife Leelavathi would often go back to her parents as a protest to his acting career and erratic schedules.
 SVR promised her a bright future and lived up to his words.

-Fame and Stardom:
+Fame and Stardom

-He was popular for his natural acting style and the dialogue delivery.
+He was popular for his natural acting style and dialogue delivery.
 He enacted the role of Ghatotkacha in Maya Bazar (1957) which is regarded as the greatest Indian film of all time by CNN-India poll.
-Maya Bazar had an ensemble cast of N. T. Rama Rao, Akkineni Nageswara Rao, Savitri etc. but SV Ranga Rao dominates them all with his amazing performance.
+Maya Bazar had an ensemble cast of N. T. Rama Rao, Akkineni Nageswara Rao, Savitri, etc. but SV Ranga Rao dominates them all with his amazing performance.
 The 1957 International Film Festival of India and the Indonesian Film Festival screened Maya Bazar.
 He used to live in his role in the sets and at his home, and talk, behave and walk exactly like the character.

-SV Ranga Rao was a soft-spoken person with a very good sense of humor which used to attract people and he was often called as a people magnet.
+SV Ranga Rao was a soft-spoken person with a very good sense of humor which used to attract people and he was often called a people magnet.
 He even rejected several protagonist roles thinking that they would restrict him as an actor.
-SV Ranga Rao enacted several historical and mythological roles including Bhishma, Duryodhana, Akbar, Yama, Ravana, Tandra Paparayudu, Bhoja, Daksha, Harischandra, Hiranyakashipu, Kamsa, Keechaka, Mayasura and Narakasura.
+SV Ranga Rao enacted several historical and mythological roles including Bhishma, Duryodhana, Akbar, Yama, Ravana, Tandra Paparayudu, Bhoja, Daksha, Harischandra, Hiranyakashipu, Kamsa, Keechaka, Mayasura, and Narakasura.

-Vishwa Nata Chakravarthi:
+Vishwa Nata Chakravarthi

 He won the best actor award for his portrayal of Keechaka in Narthanasala at the Indonesian Film Festival.
 He was the first Indian actor to receive an international award.
 This award made him feel sad that his own country couldn’t honor his talent.
-His contemporary actor, Gummadi Venkateswara Rao, exclaimed, “Fortunate are we to have SVR born in India but SVR is unfortunate to have born here.
+His contemporary actor, Gummadi Venkateswara Rao, exclaimed, “Fortunate are we to have SVR born in India but SVR is unfortunate to have been born here.
 If he was born in the West he would have been one of the top 5 actors of all time in the world”.
 SV Ranga Rao had no interest in producing and directing films considering the financial pitfalls of his contemporary actors.
 However, he produced 4 films and directed 2 of them himself.
 The Two films that he directed received state Nandi awards but weren’t commercially successful.